 The clearances might vary based on the size of your cooktop and installation planning.
 If you install a 36-inch cooktop, maintain a 30-inch gap between the gas cooktop and the kitchen cabinet directly above it.
 You can also install a hood over your cooktop in this space to protect the cabinet surface from heat.

 Also, make sure to keep a distance of 6 inches between the cooktop cutout and the sidewalls of your kitchen cabinets.
 You might also need to cut out the sidewalls to make the required clearance.
-Furthermore, there must be a gap of around 2-¼ inches between the back wall the countertop and your newly installed gas cooktop.
+Furthermore, there must be a gap of around 2-¼ inches between the back wall of the countertop and your newly installed gas cooktop.

 4. Cutting The Countertop